nodecross/nodex/examples/nodejs/app/README.md

 As can be seen in this example, end-to-end secure communication can be achieved by simply connecting your applications to a local socket provided by the NodeX Agent.

-In this case, we only exchanged CPU temperatures, but there are many uses and I believe that all kinds of applications can be built with secure messaging.
+In this case, we only exchanged amount of freeable memory, but there are many uses and I believe that all kinds of applications can be built with secure messaging.

 ## License